Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 Indonesia

-Diarrhoeal disease risk nationwide.
-Cholera epidemics are reported sporadically in West Papua and typhoid fever can be expected.
-Continue to maintain hygiene and protection by vaccination against typhoid fever.
+Risk of diarrheal diseases nationwide.
+Cholera outbreaks are sporadically reported in West Papua, and typhoid fever is to be expected.
+Continue to observe hygiene and vaccination against typhoid fever.

 Indonesia